mariobox/mariosanchez.org-metalsmith/src/code/object-keys.md

 By using the Object.keys() method, and the map() array iteration method, we can deploy a simple image gallery that builds itself whenever you call the page.

-The information related to the images is stored in an object of objects (a large object called "photos" containing several objects: the images themselves).
-Then, with the Object.keys() method we will grab all the keys in the "photos" object and store them as strings in an array.
+The information related to the images is stored in an object of objects (a large object called &#8220;photos" containing several objects: the images themselves).
+Then, with the Object.keys() method we will grab all the keys in the &#8220;photos" object and store them as strings in an array.
 We can then use these keys in bracket notation to access the properties of each image object and build the gallery.

-Here is the main "photos" object:
+Here is the main &#8220;photos" object:

 <pre><code>
 	var photos = {